nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a applicant
+### Deleting an applicant

-1. Deleting a applicant while all applicants are being shown
+1. Deleting an applicant while all applicants are being shown

     1. Prerequisites: List all applicants using the `list` command.
 Multiple applicants in the list.